caglaozbb/caglaozbb/README.md

 A passionate Software Developer. <br>
 Currently open for a new job opportunity. <br>
-I'm excited to start my career, apply my knowledge, and contribute to innovation.
+I'm excited to start my career and contribute to innovation.

 ##
 <h3 align="start" >Connect with me </h3>